winksaville/exper_inter_process_channel/msg_router_dispatcher/README.md

 # MsgRouterDispatcher

-This will accept messages from a MsgRouterReceiver and dispatch them to actors in this cluster.
+This will accept messages from a MsgRouterForwarder and dispatch them to actors in this cluster.